Applications Available (Online) – December 10, 2018

 - Marketing and public relations

-Participants report out on their board experiences during the learning session and give a high-level presentation at the conclusion of the program.
+During the learning sessions, participants will report on their service project experiences during the conclusion of the program.

-Following graduation, United Way works with each participant to identify organizations having missions that align with their interests.
-We then facilitate an introduction of the participant to the appropriate staff member at the organization.
+Following graduation, United Way will facilitate introductions to nonprofit leaders whose organizational missions align with participant interests.
 United Way does not guarantee board or committee placement.

 “Project Diversity showed me the challenges minorities have in our community.
 I saw different leadership styles in action and learned the importance of trusting in a team.
 It gave me a new group to call family.”